owlboy/greatpug-public/README.md

 #### 02/01/18
 * Added a delightful painting above the fireplace.
 It was painted by [Dicidius](https://twitter.com/Dicidius).
 Thanks Dicidius!
 * A matching sword is on display
-* New shelf along back wall in The Roost
+* New shelf along the back wall in The Roost
 * Telephone ring volume lowered a bit
 * Calendar updated
 * Moon and city lights properly restored for real this time
 * Bulletin board updated

 #### 01/05/18 (268)
-* Added security coliders to prevent trolling from outside the map.
+* Added security colliders to prevent trolling from outside the map.
 * SDK Bump

 #### 01/02/18
 * New Years Decorations Removed
 * Moon and city lights restored
-* Phone Ring distance adjusted - hopefully the beds are usable now
+* Phone Ring distance adjusted - hopefully, the beds are usable now

 #### 12/31/17
 * Far Back Staircase/Fire Escape
 * Most objects should Respawn when left lying on the floor, in weird places or outside of the map.
 * Exterior Meshes
-* Wood grain direction fixes
+* Woodgrain direction fixes
 * Mesh improvements on the bar
 * Ambient Lighting Tweaks
 * Bathroom Stalls now have handles and latches
 * Skybox uses fewer draw calls
 * Hole in Phone base fixed
-* Material(s) consolidated on phone base
+* Material(s) consolidated on the phone base
-* General drawcall optimizations
+* General draw call optimizations
 * Lighting tweaks
 * Christmas Decor Removed
 * Calendar Updated